AaronFR/Thinker/README.md

 - **Persona Configuration**: Left to the user as much as possible.

+- **Internet access**: Adding internet access for workflows based on context, including the ability to expand the encyclopedia with web-sourced data.

 - **Graph Database Implementation**: A lot of work was put into creating functionality which now needs to be done with a graph based methodology
-  - general knowledge
+  - general knowledge (?
+Internet search will have to be implemented first to see the exact utility..)
-  - user knowledge
+  - ~~user knowledge~~
   - configuration (changes)
   - Connecting relevant messages to the current prompt -> chain of messages displayed on the main section
   - sub-categories (possibly)